Ken Brett: 1968–81

 Throughout his career, Brett was best known as an outstanding hitting pitcher, perhaps the best of his era.
 In 347 career at bats, he recorded 91 hits (29 for extra bases), yielding a .262 batting average and slugged an impressive .406.
-He hit 18 doubles, 1 triple, and 10 home runs with 44 RBI.
+He hit 18 doubles, 1 triple, and 10 home runs with 44 runs batted in.
 While with the Phillies in 1973, he hit a home run in four consecutive pitching starts (from June 9 to June 23).
 In his All-Star year of 1974 with the Pirates, he hit a remarkable .310 (27 for 87), appearing in 43 games (27 as a starting pitcher and 16 as a pinch hitter).
-His .310 batting average was higher than six of the eight starting position players on the Pirates in 1974, a team that won the National League Eastern division title.
+His .310 batting average was higher than six of the eight starting position players on the Pirates in 1974, a team that won the National League East division title.
 "I took a lot of pride in my ability to hit," he said.
 "In high school, I was also an outfielder and a pretty good hitter.
 I always thought my being able to hit helped me in games, and I pinch-hit a lot for pitchers, although there were a couple times in Pittsburgh when I hit for Kurt Bevacqua (a utility player).
 He didn't like that much.
 I never took extra batting practice or anything like that.
 On days when I pitched, I'd get my swing in during batting practice."
 Dodgers manager Tommy Lasorda was an admirer of Brett's hitting ability and once remarked that "if we'd drafted him, we'd have put him in center field and he'd have stayed there."

 Following the 1975 season, Brett played primarily for teams in the American League, which had instituted the designated hitter in 1973.
 This significantly limited his at-bats in the second half of his career, not only as a starting pitcher, but also as a pinch hitter.
 In 1976, Brett was used as a pinch hitter twelve times for the White Sox, more than any other pitcher in the American League.
 In 1978 with the California Angels, Brett transitioned to relief pitching.